evanmalherbe/music/README.md

 1. sessionStorage stores state information for each given origin for as long as the browser is open.
 2. localStorage stores state information for each given origin even when the browser is closed and reopened.

+You can see the website online at [https://evanmalherbe.github.io/music/](https://evanmalherbe.github.io/music/).

 ## Table of Contents

 - [Instructions](#instructions)